Qualytics/userguide/docs/settings/notifications/overview-of-a-notification.md

 !!! tip
 	Qualytics provides you with multiple options for receiving notifications.
 You can select one or more notification channels to receive your notifications.

-## Automated Workflows

-The notification system of Qualytics integrates with popular data management tools like **Airflow**, **Fivetran**, and **Airbyte**, significantly improving the efficiency of data quality management processes.
-This automation enables proactive detection and remediation of data anomalies, helping maintain high data quality, reducing manual effort, and supporting confident data-driven decision-making.

-Here is how automated workflow works:

-**1. Anomaly Detection:** Qualytics continuously monitors data quality and identifies anomalies that deviate from expected patterns or thresholds.
-These anomalies could be related to data completeness, consistency, accuracy, or any other dimension of data quality defined by the Qualytics 8 framework.

-**2. Notification Triggers:** When an anomaly is detected, Qualytics sends a notification to the relevant team members or stakeholders.
-These notifications can be delivered through various channels, including in-app messages, email, Slack, Microsoft Teams, or other preferred communication platforms.

-**Trigger Event:**

-- **Detection:** An anomaly or specific event is detected in the source datastore.

-- **Examples:** Data anomalies, operation completions, data quality checks.

-**3. Automated Workflow Initiation:** The notifications from Qualytics can also trigger automated workflows in tools like **Airflow**, **Fivetran**, and **Airbyte**.
-These tools are commonly used for data orchestration, transformation, and integration tasks.

-**4. Tailored Actions:** Users can set up specific actions or remediation steps that should be executed when an anomaly triggers a workflow.
-For example, upon detecting an anomaly in a datasource, Qualytics can automatically trigger an Airflow workflow to:

-- Investigate the root cause of the anomaly
-- Perform data cleansing or transformation tasks to fix the issue
-- Notify the appropriate team members or stakeholders
-- Update dashboards or reports with the corrected data

-**5. Efficiency Gains:** By automating these workflows, Qualytics helps organizations streamline their data quality management processes.
-Teams can quickly address data issues without manual intervention, saving time and resources.
-This allows them to focus on more strategic initiatives while maintaining high data quality standards.

 ## Reducing Notification Fatigue

 Users can customize their notification settings to define which alerts they wish to receive and how they want to be notified.
 This flexibility ensures that users are only informed about relevant events, reducing notification fatigue.